On average, your neighbors pay $100 a month.See Your Rates

 These are the 10 most common vehicles owned by Maine drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the 10 most common car insurance companies reported by QuoteWizard users living in the state of Maine.
-Out of the 11,011 Maine drivers that used QuoteWizard to request insurance quotes last year, 968 had no car insurance.
+Out of the 11,011 Maine drivers that used QuoteWizard to request insurance quotes last year, 968 were uninsured.

 If you drive a vehicle registered in Maine, you must maintain a minimum level of liability insurance coverage of 50/100/25.
 If you move to Maine from another state, you have 30 days to register your vehicle and show proof of insurance with no less than the following minimum liability coverage: